 Women’s Health

-Simply Health Clinic UK offers a level of support to women, which is designed to help educate and get to the root cause of their female related health issues.
-It maybe the case that you have a received a diagnosis such as fibroids from a gynecologist and have been advised to have a hysterectomy or to take medication.
+Simply Health Clinic UK offers support for women’s health issues.
+We aim to educate and empower women with knowledge and get to the root cause of their female-related health issues.
+For example, you may have received a diagnosis such as fibroids from a gynaecologist and been advised to have a hysterectomy or to take medication.
 You may not feel comfortable with what has been suggested and feel you would like to explore more options.

-In most situations there are other options available and Paula an Alternative & Complementary Medicine Practitioner and accredited Naturopath trained in Naturopathic Medicine will guide you through those options in order to achieve the most beneficial treatment plan for you.
-It is important to know that Naturopathic Medicine and conventional medicine are not mutually exclusive and the use of integrated medicine can very much be a part of a women’s treatment plan depending on her health problems.
-However, a large proportion of women that have been treated at the clinic have experienced significant changes with the use of naturopathic medicine which includes but is not exclusive to clinical nutrition advice, detoxification, lifestyle changes and counselling without having to experience any invasive treatment.
+In most situations, there are other options available and Paula, an Alternative & Complementary Medicine Practitioner and accredited Naturopath trained in Naturopathic Medicine, will guide you through those options so you can achieve the most beneficial treatment plan for you.
+It is important to know that Naturopathic Medicine and conventional medicine are not mutually exclusive, and the use of integrated medicine can very much be a part of a treatment plan for most women’s health problems, although this can depend on which health condition she is facing.
+However, a large proportion of women who have been treated at the clinic have experienced significant changes with the use of naturopathic medicine, which includes but is not exclusive to clinical nutrition advice, detoxification, lifestyle changes and counselling without having to experience any invasive treatment.

-The Simply Health Clinic UK approach to treating and supporting women is to not only get to the root of your health concern but also to educate and empower you in order to avoid the same health issues reoccurring.
-A vital part of female health is taking control and understanding what is happening with your body and in order to do that questions need to be asked and answered to achieve the right outcome for you as an individual and to avoid any pressured and reactive decisions being made.
+The Simply Health Clinic UK approach to treating and supporting women’s health is to not only get to the root of your health concern but also to educate and empower you so you can avoid the same health issues reoccurring.
+A vital part of women’s health is taking control and understanding what is happening with your body, and to do that, questions need to be asked and answered to achieve the right outcome for you as an individual and to avoid any pressured and reactive decisions being made.

 Fibroids